 This bill amends section 28-416 of the Revised Statutes Cumulative Supplement, 2024, under the Uniform Controlled Substances Act, to introduce a penalty enhancement for violations that result in serious bodily injury or death.
-Specifically, it stipulates that any person convicted of a violation of subsection (1) will face a higher penalty classification if the violation involved the possession of a firearm or resulted in the death or serious bodily injury of another person.
-However, the enhanced penalty cannot exceed a Class IB felony.
-Additionally, the bill establishes that individuals knowingly possessing money intended to facilitate a violation of subsection (1) will be guilty of a Class IV felony.
+Specifically, it stipulates that any person convicted of a violation of subsection (1) will face a higher penalty classification if the violation involved the possession of a firearm or directly caused the death or serious bodily injury to another person.
+The enhanced penalty will not exceed a Class IB felony.
+Additionally, the bill establishes that possession of money intended to facilitate a violation of subsection (1) will be classified as a Class IV felony.

 Statutes affected: